MangeshThakre/HTML-CSS-Project-15/Readme.md

 # Product Design Landing Page
 > HTML - CSS Project-15

-🙌 hey There I'm mangesh Thakre Wed Developer
+🙌 hey There I'm mangesh Thakre Web Developer
 ##  What I've learnd form this project

  I have used flex box in this project for makeing the card container responsive